 I know.
 Shock, horror, blasphemy.
-The delectable cut of fatty, marbled, luxury meat can do no wrong in the eyes of most.
-It's honestly the most pleasure one can achieve with their clothes still on.
+The delectable cut of fatty, marbled, luxury meat can do no wrong in the eyes of many.
+For the most part, it’s the most pleasure anyone can have with their clothes still on.
 Right next to peeling the plastic off a new screen, opening a box of new sneakers, and winding up a reel of 35mm film.
-In all fairness, Ramsay believes that Wagyu is not a terrible ingredient.
-But it is an ingredient that has been wildly mistreated in the culinary world.
+Chef Ramsay, however, doesn’t believe wagyu is a terrible ingredient.
+Rather his assertion is wagyu as an ingredient has been wildly mistreated in the culinary world.

-This is one that I'm surprised more people aren't against.
-Ramsay detests this unnecessary addition to any given plate for the simple reasoning of both aesthetic and taste.
-And honestly, can we blame him?
-It's foam.
-That's not an ingredient.
-That's waste that belongs in the garbage, along with the rest of the eggshells and vegetable peels.
+This is one that I’m surprised more people aren’t against.
+Chef Ramsay also detests this unnecessary addition to any given plate for what it does to both the aesthetic and taste – nothing.
+And honestly, who can blame him?
+It’s foam.
+That’s not an ingredient.
+That’s something you happen across in a sewer, along with other unsavoury waste products.

 “The latest one I had, I was in Saint Paul, and someone gave me a bone marrow foam.
 Now when I think about having bone marrow, I don’t think about it as a foam… Sometimes they look like toxic scum in a stagnant pool.
 It was not very good.”

-Right there with ya mate.
-Get that TF out of our faces, we're not for it.
+Right there with ya, mate.
+Get it out of our faces, because we’re not for it.